smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 standardized enviroment (Ubuntu Xenial) using VirtualBox or directly on linux.
 A typical usage is to run VirtualBox on a windows host while running Ubuntu Xenial as the guest OS.
-The script also works when running directly (natively) on linux and has been tested on Fedora 23 and Debian Stretch.
+The script also works when running directly (natively) on linux and has been tested on Fedora 23 and 25 and Debian Stretch.

 Here are some example build environments that are possible using VirtualBox:
 ```